skyfrk/hackthewood-berlin-2019/docs/blog_article.md

 ## Conclusion

 That's it!
 Two Azure Functions, an EventHub, a Raspberry Pi and three workdays later we're able to present a functioning prototype.
 For our demo on day four we logged motion sensor data through our connector into a Google Drive sheet, turned on a RGB LED with the press of a widget button on a smartphone and configured a new IFTTT-Applet live.
 We didn't develop a shippable product but built a working proof of concept which can be transformed into a proper solution.
-Authentication, authorization and a web interface for configuring events to be be forwarded on a per machine basis are tasks still to be done.
+Authentication, authorization and a web interface for configuring events to be be forwarded on a per machine basis for example are tasks still to be done.

+Aside from resolving the actual challenges the hackathon was most notably a fun event with awesome attendees who helped each other out at any time and had a great time together! :)